alimranahmed/BDLocation/README.md

 **Note:** We have only `=` and `like` as operator here.
 No other operator will work here.

 ## Wishlist
-- [ ] Using the data from Mysql Database and have flexibility of both(json and DB)
 - [ ] Supporting more operators like `like%` `%like` etc in `getWhere()` function

 ### Contribution